Stéphane Robidas

-Joseph Pierre Stéphane Robidas /ˈroʊbɪdɑː/ (born March 3, 1977) is a Canadian former professional ice hockey defenceman who currently works as assistant coach for the Montreal Canadiens.
+Joseph Pierre Stéphane Robidas /ˈroʊbɪdɑː/ (born March 3, 1977) is a Canadian former professional ice hockey defenceman and currently an assistant coach for the Montreal Canadiens.

 Robidas played over 900 games in the NHL, most of which came within the Dallas Stars' organization.
 He also played for the Montreal Canadiens, Chicago Blackhawks, Anaheim Ducks, and Toronto Maple Leafs.

 Playing career

 Amateur

 As a youth, Robidas played in the 1990 and 1991 Quebec International Pee-Wee Hockey Tournaments with a minor ice hockey team from Sherbrooke, Quebec.

 Montreal Canadiens

 Robidas was selected 164th overall by the Montreal Canadiens in the 7th round of the 1995 NHL Entry Draft.
 During his three seasons with the Canadiens, Robidas recorded 23 points in 122 games.

 Dallas Stars

 On October 4, 2002, Robidas was claimed by the Atlanta Thrashers as part of the NHL Waiver Draft, and subsequently was dealt to the Dallas Stars for a 6th round selection in 2002.
 He appeared in a career-high 76 games during the 2002–03 NHL season.